norpuma/HorntonEpic/Notes/Gameplay/Proposal - History 02 - TheOtherworldlyInvader - Storylines.md

 ## Clint Garrick: Photographer at the magazine publisher.
 - Starts confident, sexual and manipulative.
 He seduces women at the office and at bars and quickly dumps them after having sex or, at most, if he finds them very submissive, after getting anal sex (which often requires a couple of dates).
 - He ends up a chastity caged drone, with great cunnilingus and analingus skills, willing to worship women in any ways and focused in making them happy, even though he laments remembering how good it felt to be happy himself.
 He is not the worst of the males at the core as he still gets let out of his cage and allowed to fuck from time to time as a reward for some woman who finds him attractive.
+## Codi Blake: Nanny's boyfriend, buff and nice.
 ## Colin Pratt: Doctor at the teaching hospital.
 - Starts sexually frustrated, having gone through a messy divorces, embarrassed to masturbate, but sometimes doing it sadly to porn and rarely paying for an expensive callgirl - Courtney.
 - Ends up a devoted worshiper, thankful for his regular climaxes and feeling freed from his concerns and graced for being able to have sex with a powerful, strong and beautiful woman like Jane.
 He still feels guilty for having sex with his son's girlfriend, but feels happy that he was able to get his sone an appropriate consolation prize (which is how he ends up entrusting his full fortune to the Core).
+## Connor Kay: Good father.
+Cheating husband.
+Very serious about job.
+Sent to a job.
+Stopped communicating for a little over an year.
+Considered missing.
+Ex-husband to Charlotte.
+Husband to Alex and father to Faith, Regina and Austin.
+???
 ## Courtney Jameson: Callgirl.
 Expensive.
 Entitled.
 Lesbian.
 Girlfriend to Bettie.
 - Starts as a sexually well-resolved, ambitious, proud, vain young woman.
 She has a sharp mind and has specific goals she wants to accomplish before her looks fade away.
 She knows how to manipulate her clients, but she loses a lot of her common sense in the presence of her girlfriend - Bettie - spending too much in restaurants, spa days and, especially, jewelry, bags, shoes and dresses.
 She is a convict lesbian, even though she does not feel too much revulsion at having sex with men.
 She is good at acting, but feels really no pleasure in the act with them.
 - Ends up a BBC worshiper in alien X's Core.
 She is made addicted to BBC, finding them genuinely majestic and feeling compelled to have them in her mouth.
 She has a few black, anatomically correct dildos that she started using with her girlfriend - Bettie - and still keeps with herlself at the Core.
 She was dismissive at Leon's claims that he could make her addicted and beg for it, initially, but became his personal slut before letting him pimp her, bringing in her girlfriend to do jobs and finally selling her soul to the Core.
+## Daniel West: Step-Nephew to Alex.
+Black.
+Alpha cousin, jerk and fit.
+???
 ## Denise Claremont: Second year student at the Finishing School.
 Cute.
 Black.
 Smart.
 Polite, but a little teasing and a little cruel to inferiors.
 Conscious of social positions at school and of her privileges as a wealthy heiress.
 Daughter to Gus, sister to Nate and niece to Leon.
 - Starts with a mixture of romantic and power fantasies.
 She tries to act well resolved sexually, but is actually very inexperienced and will still blush at a lot of situations.
 She is confident and driven and decides that she will be Jason's girlfriend, sicne he recently broke up and she feels the appropriate period of mourning has been respected.
 Her father is protective of her, without realizing what a fierce, determined young woman he has under his roof.
 - Ends up frustrated by sex with a boy, disappointed at her father and brother's behavior regarding sexuality, having had secret sex with her uncle after he became irresistible (Lure pheromones) and addicted to her god-beast's bestial cock.
 She serves side-by-side with the other worshipers, but considers them more like sisters (and not too bright sisters at that) rather than lovers, like some of them do.
 She does not see herself as part of a harem, but in a competition to become the first-wife/high priestess of her god.
 She gleefully breaks and trains drones and pets in the Core (taking special pleasure with Kelly) and waits for her god-beast to decide to create an overseer position.
+## Deon West: Step-uncle to Alex.
+Black.
+Dominant uncle, jerk and rich.
+???
 ## Diana Bast: Cute.
 Waitress.
 Street whore.
 - Starts having to work as a waitress and taking to the streets as a whore after a bad breakup.
 She is smart and practical, resenting her ex-boyfriend - Adam - for the breakup, submitting to a few of her boss' - Joe's - advances to progress in her career (getting the working hours she wants and a big share of the tips).
 She recently decided not to feel bad about using her whiles to get ahead.
 She has modest attributes, but is smart, funny and has a lot of charm when she can refrain from being acidic, bitchy and vengeful.
 She feels attracted to her ex-ex-boyfriend - Tyron - but believes he is bad news for her (as he was part of the reason she broke up with Adam).
 She plies her trade on the town's exit and in the trailer park to where she recently moved.
 She is trying to move into an apartment (Bluepoint???) and is planning to fuck the landlord to avoid paying rent.
 - Ends up one of Sean's main sluts.
 She is pimped by the stud, even though she was seduced by Josh.
 She was quickly handed over to a stud.
 She feels embarrassed by how good Sean makes it feel when he fucks her in the ass and keeps frustrated for not getting it in her pussy.
 She feels embarrassed by how good it feels to get Lily's attentions on her pussy, even though she is trying to tell herself that there is no problem in being a lesbian.
 She would prefer to be only used by Brad, as he is a nice and good looking guy.
 She masturbates to her god constantly, even though he rarely visits her and, just like Sean, prefers to use her ass to her pussy.
+## Douglas Harper: Assistant to Connor.
+???
+## Edgar Dubois: Dubois patriarch.
+Living abroad.
+???
 ## Ella Jost: Motherly, warm, affectionate.
 Writer at the magazine publisher.
 Mother to Miles.
 - Starts trying to keep her sexuality under control, at some effort, sometimes fantasizing about either one of her son's teachers - Gus - or one of her son's "friends" (just schoolmates, but she thinks of them as friends) - Evan - when she eventually masturbates.
 She is kind and loving and very concerned about her boy - Miles.
 - Ends up a BBC slut to the school's principal, trying to be caring for her son, but always choosing BBC over his welfare - much like Bastard Made Mom a Sex Slave, from Fugue.
 She tries to be caring when she is not suffering urges and she respects her master's orders to keep her son caged.